Chocks: Indian Political Dynamics

 Conclusion

 India's political journey from the 1950s saw dynamic shifts, clashes of ideologies, and the formation of crucial political parties.
-Struggles within the Congress, the rise of Hindutva politics, and the regionalisation of political power showcased the dynamic nature of Indian politics.
+Struggles within the Congress, the rise of Hindutva politics, and the regionalization of political power showcased the dynamic nature of Indian politics.
 The post-independence era witnessed influential leaders shaping the nation's political landscape.

-Congress is marked by internal fractures due to democratic processes, while RSS and BJP are marked by cohesion with centring around Hindutva Nationalism.
+Congress is marked by internal fractures due to democratic processes, while RSS and BJP are marked by cohesion with centering around Hindutva Nationalism.
 The political strategies of Congress and BJP highlights the ever-changing nature of Indian politics, mirroring the diverse and complex socio-political dynamics of the nation.

 Reference